plone/ploneorg.admin/docs/services.rst

 http vs https
 ~~~~~~~~~~~~~

-There are two http server configs running on deus: one nginx instance for ssl and
+There are two http server configs running on plone.org: one nginx instance for ssl and
 one for https.
 The https nginx is a FreeBSD port install and is configured and
 controlled in the standard /usr/local/etc area.
 The http server config is
 deployed via a buildout configuration in /srv/plone.org.